pyscript/docs/docs/faq.md

 Applications need third party packages and [PyScript can be configured to automatically install packages for you](user-guide/configuration/#packages).
-Yet packaging can be a complicated beast, so here are some hints for a painless packaging experience with PyScript.
+Yet [packaging can be a complicated beast](#python-packages), so here are some hints for a painless packaging experience with PyScript.

-There are essentially four ways in which a third party package can become available in PyScript.
+There are essentially five ways in which a third party package can become available in PyScript.

 1. The module is already part of either the Pyodide or MicroPython